 Replacing or patching a sunken section of driveway offers no assurance that sinking will not simply continue in the coming months.
-PolyLevel®, however, addresses underlying soil concerns.
+PolyLevel®, however, addresses underlying soil concerns that cause cracked concrete.

 PolyLevel® technicians are armed with extensive knowledge about the nature of slab sinking and its symptoms.
 If you've noticed cracks on your property, contact your local contractor for a free estimate for repairs!

-There are a number of ways to repair a slab that has cracked and settled.
+There are a number of ways to repair cracked concrete and settled slabs.
 The settled section of concrete can be demolished and replaced with new concrete.
 A “skim” coat of patching mortar can be installed over the cracked & sunken slab, or through the process of mud jacking, mortar can be pumped beneath the settled slab to raise it by hydraulic pressure.

 All of the “fixes” mentioned above have disadvantages.
 The destruction & reconstruction approach is expensive and time-consuming.
 The skim coat repair looks bad and is prone to cracking.
 Mud jacking puts even more weight on soil that’s prone to compression & settling.